-Body of missing US service member recovered in Niger
+Pentagon identifies fourth US soldier killed in Niger

 There are about 800 US troops in Niger and the US military has maintained a presence in the northwest African country for five years, with small groups of US Special Operations Forces advising local troops as they battle terrorist groups, including, Islamic State in Greater Sahara, the ISIS-affiliated Boko Haram and al Qaeda's North African branch, al Qaeda in the Islamic Maghreb.

 "Niger is an important partner of ours, we have a deep relationship with them," Lt.
 Gen. Kenneth McKenzie, the director of the Joint Staff, told reporters at the Pentagon Thursday.

-"We are committed to that relationship, we believe that they are as well in fact I think it's a very good success story," he added.
+"We are committed to that relationship, we believe that they are as well in fact I think it's a very good success story."

 US officials assess that these terrorist groups view Chad, Niger and Mali as being particularity important as they serve as bridges between north and sub-Saharan Africa, saying that local al Qaeda and ISIS affiliates use control of these transit routes to gain revenue that helps them recruit, expand and export attacks.
 ISIS uses these North-South transit routes to move fighters northward, where they can gain more easily access Europe and the West.